milderielle/react-mqtt/README.md

 # A Taste of MQTT in React

-This repository is intended to accompany the [A taste of MQTT in React tutorial](https://www.preciouschicken.com/blog/posts/a-taste-of-mqtt-in-react/).
-It can be viewed online at: [taste-of-mqtt-in-react.preciouschicken.now.sh](https://taste-of-mqtt-in-react.preciouschicken.now.sh)
+This repository is based on [A taste of MQTT in React tutorial](https://www.preciouschicken.com/blog/posts/a-taste-of-mqtt-in-react/).
+It can be viewed online at: [react-mqtt.vercel.app](https://react-mqtt.vercel.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).